Gabrielsldev/koombea_challenge/README.md

 ### The application was done with **Django**.
 - **Pandas** was used to handle the CSV files and the validations, along side with some **regular expressions**.
 - Python's **Requests** was used to access the [Binlist API](https://binlist.net/) to find out the credit card's franchise.
+  - The free version only accepts 10 requests per minute, so I kept the CSV files short for test purposes.
 - The library **validate-email** was used for e-mail validation and **django-cryptography** for encrypting credit cards numbers.
 ---